Registration for the 2026 University Rover Challenge is open until October 29!

 [1.A] Specific details are intentionally not given to encourage flexibility in design, but online videos show past tasks.
 Our basic design criterion is that all tasks should be reasonably performed by an astronaut using a single gloved hand.
 Tasks will range from easy to ones that push the boundaries of what is easy-for-humans but hard-for-robots!

 [2.Q] For autonomous typing, can we manually align in front of a certain key or keys and perhaps press it/them, before we begin the autonomy mode?
 Are we allowed to touch the non-key parts of the keyboard or surrounding area such as the screen while operating manually before switching to autonomous mode?
-Are there any fiducial markers near the keyboard?

 [3.Q] Will the display for the launch key input be similar to the typing task in previous years?
 Will the keyboard be configured so key repeat is off if held down for too long?